hippalectryon-0/sandboxie-docs/Content/ApplicationsSettings.md

 Enabling the setting will weaken the protection of the Sandboxie in order to permit two-way communication between the screen reader program and the sandboxed program.

-You may wish to enable [Sandbox Settings > Restrictions > Drop Rights](RestrictionsSettings.md#drop-rights) to compensate for the lost protection.
+You may wish to enable [Sandbox Options > Restrictions > Drop Rights](RestrictionsSettings.md#drop-rights) to compensate for the lost protection.